-Boniuk Institute offers professional development courses for secondary social studies educators.
+Boniuk Institute offers online professional development courses for secondary social studies and ELA educators.

 In an era of globalization, mass media and migration, religious literacy is increasingly important in the cultivation of global citizens.
 Religious literacy is the knowledge of, and ability to understand, engage, and encounter religion and philosophical beliefs from the perspective of believers.
 Educators, as public intellectuals, play a critical role in teaching the academic study of world religions, which allows us to address misunderstanding, stereotyping and clashes of ignorance in our multi-racial, multi-cultural and multi-religious global village.
 Armed with the knowledge, skills and values to engage a religiously diverse world, educators teach and encourage their students to understand and value people of all faiths and no faith, and to work together for peace.